-This wrinkled, shiny stage typically appears right after the main peeling and flaking phase is over.
+This shiny, wrinkled stage typically appears right after the main peeling and flaking phase is over.
 You can usually expect to see it around week 2 to week 3 of the healing process.

 How long does it last?
-The wrinkles and shininess will gradually fade as this new skin matures, thickens, and regains its normal, smooth texture.
+The onion skin will gradually become stronger, smoother, and more transparent as it matures.
 This can take anywhere from 2 weeks to a month or more after it first appears.
 Patience is key during this final settling phase.

 It's important to know that this normal texture is very different from other healing issues.